The Physician's Tale: Characters

-Unnamed but mentioned characters include Virginia's mother and the thousand citizens who rise up against Appius.
+Unnamed but mentioned characters include Virginia's mother (Livy's "Numitoria") and the thousand citizens who rise up against Apius.

 Plot

-The tale is a version of a story related both by the Roman historian Livy in Book Three of Ab Urbe Condita and in Jean de Meun's 13th-century poem, Roman de la Rose.
+The tale is a version of a story related both by the Roman historian Livy in Book Three of Ab Urbe Condita and by Jean de Meun in his 13th-century poem Roman de la Rose.
 While Chaucer may or may not have read Livy's telling, he was certainly familiar with Jean de Meun's.
-The story opens with a description of the noble Virginius and his daughter, the beautiful, virtuous Virginia who is 14 years old.
-One day, Virginia goes to the church with her mother and is spotted by a judge, whose name is later revealed to be Appius.
-Upon seeing her, Appius is filled with lust and decides he must have her.
+The story opens with a description of the noble Virginius and his daughter, the beautiful, virtuous Virginia, who is 14 years old.
+One day, Virginia goes to the church with her mother and is spotted by a judge, whose name is Apius.
+Upon seeing her, Apius is filled with lust and decides he must have her.
 When his plans to woo her fail, he then concocts a scheme to legally take her for himself.
 He contacts a local peasant named Claudius, who has a reputation for being both bold and cunning, and asks for assistance in the matter.
 Claudius accepts and is rewarded handsomely.
-Some time later, Claudius appears before Appius in court to file a complaint against Virginius, saying he has witnesses of his misdeeds.
-Appius declares that he cannot try Virginius without him being present.
+Some time later, Claudius appears before Apius in court to file a complaint against Virginius, saying he has witnesses of his misdeeds.
+Apius declares that he cannot try Virginius without him being present.
 Virginius is called to the court and Claudius begins his accusation: Virginius stole one of Claudius' servants one night while she was young and raised her as his daughter.
-He then implores Appius to return his slave to him to which Appius agrees, refusing to listen to Virginius' defense.
+He then implores Apius to return his slave to him — to which Apius agrees, refusing to listen to Virginius' defense.

 Following the sentence, Virginius returns home with a "deathlike" face and calls his daughter into the hall.
-He then informs Virginia of the events that have transpired and offers her two choices: to be shamed by Appius and lose her virtue or to die at her father's hand.
+He then informs Virginia of the events that have transpired and offers her two choices: to be shamed by Apius and lose her virtue or to die at her father's hand.
 Recalling the story of Jephthah, Virginia asks for time to lament her position for a moment before consenting to death by her father's blade.
-Virginius then beheads Virginia and brings her head to Appius in court.
-Upon seeing Virginia's severed head, Appius orders that Virginius be hanged immediately.
-However, a thousand people burst into the room in response and defend Virginius, having heard of Claudius' false charges and reasoning that Appius had arranged it based on the judge's lecherous reputation.
-The crowd arrests Appius and throws him in prison where he commits suicide.
-Claudius is set to be hanged with the others who had helped Appius in his scheme; but Virginius, in a moment of clemency, asks that the peasant be exiled instead.
+Virginius then beheads Virginia and brings her head to Apius in court.
+Upon seeing Virginia's severed head, Apius orders that Virginius be hanged immediately.
+However, a thousand people burst into the room in response and defend Virginius, having heard of Claudius' false charges and reasoning that Apius had arranged it based on the judge's lecherous reputation.
+Apius is arrested and thrown in prison, where he commits suicide.
+Claudius is set to be hanged with the others who had helped Apius in his scheme; but Virginius, in a moment of clemency, asks that the peasant be exiled instead.
 The tale then ends with the Physician warning of the repercussions of sin.
-The Host bewails Virginia's fate and asks the Pardoner for a more merry tale.
-The Pardoner obliges and his tale has a similar, but contrasting moral message.
+The Host bewails Virginia's fate and asks the Pardoner for a merrier, if still moral, tale.